 Your tent trailer is an investment, so make sure that you have insurance to cover damage or liability claims.
 It’s also important to make sure your personal possessions are adequately covered.

-To find the right tent trailer coverage for your needs, contact a local independent agent in the Trusted Choice network.
+To find the right tent trailer coverage for your needs, contact a local independent agent in our network.
 One of these local member agents can shop around for you and find the most competitive rates.

 Find an agent in your area today to get tent trailer insurance in place so you can sit back and enjoy your weekend around the camp fire.